jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 of mechanics are thus expressed in much more simple language.”

-That does not prevent absolute space—that is to say, the point to which we must refer the earth to know if it really does turn round—from having no ob- jective existence.
-And hence this affirmation: “the earth turns round,” has no meaning, since it cannot be veri- fied by experiment; since such an experiment not only cannot be realised or even dreamed of by the most dar- ing Jules Verne, but cannot even be conceived of without contradiction; or, in other words, these two propositions, “the earth turns round,” and, “it is more convenient to suppose that the earth turns round,” have one and the same meaning.
+That does not prevent absolute space.
+The point to which we must refer the earth to know if it really does turn round—from having no objective existence.

+And hence this affirmation: “the earth turns round,” has no meaning, since it cannot be veri- fied by experiment; since such an experiment not only cannot be realised or even dreamed of by the most daring Jules Verne, but cannot even be conceived of without contradiction; or, in other words, these two propositions, “the earth turns round,” and, “it is more convenient to suppose that the earth turns round,” have one and the same meaning.
 There is nothing more in one than in the other.
 Perhaps they will not be content with this, and may find it surprising that among all the hypotheses, or rather all the conventions, that can be made on this subject there is one which is more convenient than the rest?

 But if we have admitted it without difficulty when it is a question of the laws of astronomy, why should we object when it is a question of the laws of mechanics?